 2. The headline is vital.
 It really is the most important thing to get people started reading.
 Your headline must deliver what your customer expects to see.
 As Eben Pagan emphasized with me, it is how you get into the conversation going on their head when they arrive at your web page.
 The word FREE remains powerful in your headlines, there is no doubt about it.

-If you can create punch in a few words, you want to.
-However, there remains just as many examples of longer headlines that grab your web visitor fast.
+If you can create a punch in a few words, you want to.
+However, there remain just as many examples of longer headlines that grab your web visitor fast.

 Other key aspects of your headline include being specific.
 Abstract sucks because it does not sell.
 People like to know how much, how long, when, why, and what you are going to do for them.

 You will also make it clear that this is something you actually use, and that it is a solution to a specific problem.
-The story builds value and leads into the other aspects of the sales letter.
-It gives the rest of sales letter value.
+The story builds value and leads to other aspects of the sales letter.
+It gives the rest of the sales letter value.

 4. The benefit of the benefit is very powerful.
 What’s this?
 The benefit is what a feature does for you.
 So you say, “What about features?”
 We will get to that.
 First, the benefits must tell what emotional satisfaction it will achieve for the customer.
 If you can then show that the initial emotional gain results in an additional emotional solution, you have now created real power.
 You latched on to the benefit of the benefit.

 Benefits should be listed in bullets, and you can’t have too many bullets.
 Find as many benefits as you can in your product and list them all in your sales letter.
 There can’t be too many.

 5. Features are needed and should be included.
 Remember, features alone do not sell.
 All your competition has mostly the same features.
 So you must have features with real benefits and a real value proposition.
 There must be some unique value in you offering the feature you offer, or they will just be a list of features.